wp-plugins/search-engine/readme.txt

 * Disallow many links within section(s) of your site by adding the class nofollow to the element tag(s)

 == Changelog ==

+= 0.5.3 =
+* Now using wp_remote_request to simplify requests and maximize compatibility with multiple server / php configurations
+* Fixed bug where the Spider doesn't detect it's finished (jQuery iframe issue)
+* Fixed bug where the Spider goes into a loop depending on the URL if containing a hash #
+* Fixed bug in detection of completion of Indexing (showed error in both cases)
+* Minor css bug fixes

 = 0.5.2 =
 * Added option to Reset all data, and added ability to edit the Search Engine Token Key